tomoiwasaki/caredash/README.md

 Date Modified: November 9 2017

-This repository includes the files CareDash.html, CareDash.css, and assorted image files for the take-home technical assignment for the Front-end Developer internship for CareDash.
-This webpage was built based off of a given basic wire-frame of a webpage.
-The final webpage is only partially functional; there are buttons that do not have functions ("Learn More" buttons) and some menu items have not yet been set (drop-down menus in navigation bar).
+This repository includes the files CareDash.html, CareDash.css, and assorted image files for a mock homepage prototype for the start-up company, CareDash.

 The webpage can be viewed by downloading all of the files, and then opening the file CareDash.html in a web browser.

-All images used in this assignment were taken from CareDash.com.
+All images used were taken from CareDash.com.